mauryaAnkur/crypto_market/README.md

 ### Crypto Market is a highly customizable Flutter library that supports Coin Graph, Order Book, Order Volume, and Trade History.

-know whether this package might be useful for them.

 ## Features